MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 ### Description

-This package implements a simplified non-calibrated Agent-based model for the demography of the UK.
+This package implements of a simplified non-calibrated agent-based demographic model of the UK.
 Individuals of an initial population are subject to ageing, deaths, births, divorces and marriages.
-A simulation is progressed with a user-defined fixed simulation step size on a hourly,  daily, weakly, monthly basis or an arbitrary user-defined clock rate.
-The main purpose of the model is to explore and exploit capabilities state-of-the-art  Agents.jl Julia package.
-Particularly, the model can be integrated / adjusted to a realistic large-scale socio-economics model.
-This can be also accomplished for other objectives such as pandemics, social interactions etc. mainly within a demographic context.
+The main purpose of the model is to explore and exploit capabilities of the state-of-the-art Agents.jl Julia package.
+Additionally, the model can serve as a base model to be adjusted to realistic large-scale socio-economics, pandemics or social interactions-based studies mainly within a demographic context.
+A specific case-study simulation is progressed with a user-defined simulation fixed step size on a hourly, daily, weakly, monthly basis or even an arbitrary user-defined clock rate.

 ### Author(s)
 Atiyah Elsheikh